PPY-2024/SnakeGameS28250/README.md

 Follow these simple steps to get the game up and running on your machine:

 1. First, clone the repository from GitHub:
+2. Second, move to SnakeMain directory
+3. Third, write pip install -r requirements.txt
-2. Execute the main.py file:
+4. Execute the main.py file:

 ## Game Features